berty/www.berty.tech/bertytech/content/compare/6-protecting-privacy/index.md

 - Berty is free and will always be!
 - Privacy-focused, without ANY concession.
-- Build for the community, not for a shareholder.
+- Berty is truly built for the community.

 🤨 **Cons:**